-Bonus points if the blog post, research article, etc. highlights an area that your product or service provides a solution to.
+It’s a bonus if the blog post, research article, etc. highlights an area that your product or service provides a solution to.

 If a deal is stalled but all signs point to it being a good fit for both parties, direct your sales reps to research other contacts within the organization that could help get the ball rolling.
 LinkedIn is a great place to start.

 Just be sure your reps are tactful when reaching out to someone new, so as not to offend the original contact.
 If that approach seems too risky, your salesperson can suggest holding a strategy session to see who else in the organization could help move things forward.

-4. Make Your Prospect’s Life Easier
+4. Make the Decision-Making Process Easier

 Have your sales rep compile supporting information and even an RFP template and send it over to your prospect in an organized, easy to share format.